 Remote storage and security

-To reduce the probability of data breach and the risk of fines, companies can choose to use encryption of personal data because of the amount of cyber-attacks that are fairly unavoidable for those who rely on databases to increase brand awareness, fulfil sales targets and hopefully grow their business organically through social media and word of mouth.
-In a nutshell, encryption relates to the procedure that produces readable text from a hashed code which was converted from the original clear text.
+To reduce the probability of data breach and the risk of fines, companies can choose to use encryption of personal data because of the number of cyber-attacks that are fairly unavoidable for those who rely on databases to increase brand awareness, fulfill sales targets, and hopefully grow their business organically through social media and word of mouth.
+In a nutshell, encryption relates to the procedure that produces readable text from a hashed code that was converted from the original clear text.
 Ensuring that data you store cannot be read by other mediums if hacked and that your business or user has the code to unravel the information again.
-Around 30% of businesses use the iCloud for off-site and mobile storage; a model that can be increased in size at any given time, that is protected and backed up and will cost a certain amount a month depending on how much storage you want and need in nominated increments.
-Alternative resources are locally on your desktop, on an external hard drive or via a paper within files in your office but there are others too. iCloud quotes that they use industry standard security technology and employ strict policies to protect your information.
-They believe they are leading the industry by using end to end encryption for your data with TLS 1.2.
+Around 30% of businesses use the iCloud for off-site and mobile storage; a model that can be increased in size at any given time, that is protected and backed up, and will cost a certain amount a month depending on how much storage you want and need in nominated increments.
+Alternative resources are locally on your desktop, on an external hard drive, or via a paper within files in your office but there are others too. iCloud quotes that they use industry-standard security technology and employ strict policies to protect your information.
+They believe they are leading the industry by using end-to-end encryption for your data with TLS 1.2.

 There is also Google Drive which allows you to save data and share it with others, much like an in-house hard drive.
 Google claims that your file security is crucial and no matter what happens to your computer, tablet, or smartphone, every file will be safe in drive and is encrypted using SSL; just like Gmail and other Google services.